eq19/feed/_drafts/exponentiation_zone.md

 =======+====+=====+====                        Δ         ====
  3:4:9 |{30}|3000 |{71}= 68 + log 10³ ---------¤         Δ900
 ```

-It has zero spin, even (positive) parity, no electric charge, and no colour charge, and it couples to (interacts with) mass.

-## God Particle

 In the Standard Model, the Higgs boson is a massive scalar boson whose mass must be found experimentally.
 It is the only particle that remains massive even at high energies.